Pierre-Lannoy/wp-decalog-sdk/README.md

 __WordPress DecaLog SDK__ is a way to use [DecaLog](https://github.com/Pierre-Lannoy/wp-decalog), the free observability toolkit for WordPress, in your own plugins or themes.

-You may use this SDK on all WordPress installations: if __DecaLog__ is installed your users will take advantage of all the efforts you've made to report events and provide metrics or traces inside your plugin or theme; if __DecaLog__ is not installed, the SDK will silently discard all these important information...
+You may use this SDK on all WordPress installations: if __DecaLog__ is installed your users will take advantage of all the efforts you've made to report events and provide metrics or traces inside your plugin or theme; if __DecaLog__ is not installed, the SDK will silently discard all these important information ...

 > ⚠️ This an alpha pre-version.
 Consider it unstable.
 Do not use in production: specifications, features and interfaces are subject to changes.